Hasan Jan

 Hassan Jan Madani (Pashto:مولانا حسن جان مدنی) was a Pakistani Islamic scholar and politician who was born on 6 January 1938 in Prang, Charsadda.
 He had served as a member of the 8th National Assembly of Pakistan from 30 November 1988 to 6 August 1990.

 He was Shaikhul-Hadith at Darwesh Masjid in Peshawar and used to deliver Friday sermons at the same mosque.
 He was also the vice president of Wifaqul-Madaras, the largest board of Islamic universities (Jamiat).

+He was assassinated in Peshawar on 17 September 2007.

 Education

 Hasan Jan memorized the Quran in the Masjid-e-Nabavi in three months.
 He studied basic mathematics and Arabic grammar from his uncle.
 He later got admission at Anjuman Taleem-ul-Quran where he learnt basic Urdu and Islamiat.
 He then moved to Darul-uloom Utmanzai where he completed Dars-e-Nizami.
 After Dars-e-Nizami, he moved to Jamia Ashrafia Lahore, where he studied Hadith books from Muhammad Idris Kandhlawi and Maulana Muhammad Rasool Khan Hazarvi.
 He got degree of Fazal-e-Deniat from Darul Uloom Haqqania with distinction.
 On 11 June 1962 he moved to Madina for further studies at The Islamic University of al-Madinah al-Munawarah.
 He was awarded gold medal by the University of Peshawar in MA Islamiat for his distinction.